ajay1706/learn-for-free/programming.md

 [![Python for Beginners by Mosh Hamedani](https://user-images.githubusercontent.com/51238282/66454748-5e4afa00-ea86-11e9-92d6-feca19008f52.png)](https://www.youtube.com/watch?v=_uQrJ0TkZlc)

-# The Awesome PLayList on Flutter
+# The Awesome PlayList on Flutter

 It consists of talk & demo project on each & every topic in Flutter.